Bill Windsor Sold His Publishing and Trade Show Companies in 1981

 He also launched the Imprinted Sportswear Exhibition International at the Wembley Centre in England.

-In March 1980, Bill Windsor launched the Imprinted Sportswear Show in New Orleans, Louisiana.
+Bill Windsor launched the Imprinted Sportswear Show in New Orleans Louisiana in March 1980.

 New Orleans Imprinted Sportswear Show March 20 1980 directory